coder/docs/environments/workspaces-as-code/syntax.md

 ### workspace.configure.start[*].directory

-The working directory to run the command from.
+The working directory from which the command is run.

 #### Directory Example